yahoo/elide-doc/pages/guide/08-test.md

 ### Associated Permissions

-Associated permissions is a table that defines which entities a given user class has access to which CRUD operations are allowed.
+Associated permissions is a table that defines which entities a given user class has access to.
+For each set of entities, it also defines which CRUD operations are allowed.

 ```
     And associated permissions